-- 1. Stand alone design allows higher levels of outdoor air to be introduced into the a/c space. - 2.
-Static test ports provided to verify intake and exhaust CFM. - 3.
-Balancing damper(s) field supplied in duct work when connected to ERV. - 4.
-Roof curbs are available for the ERV's. - 5.
-See blower performance charts for airflow at various E.S.P.. - 6.
+- 1. Stand alone design allows higher levels of outdoor air to be introduced into the a/c space. - Static test ports provided to verify intake and exhaust CFM. - 3.
+Balancing damper(s) is field provided when connected to ductwork.
+System will not operate properly without balancing damper. - 4.
+Roof curbs are available for the ERV's. - See blower performance charts for airflow at various E.S.P.. - 6.
 Filter rack with 2" pleated filters included.